This post may contain affiliate links. Please see my full disclosure for details.

 Instructions

-- In a medium bowl combine the flour, baking powder, baking soda, and salt, set aside.
+- In a medium bowl combine the flour, baking soda, baking powder and salt.
+Set aside.

-- Using a hand or stand mixer, cream the butter and the sugar together until pale and fluffy.
-Add in the egg and vanilla extract and mix until combined.
+- In the bowl of a stand mixer fitted with a paddle attachment, cream the butter and 1 ½ cups (12 oz/340 g) sugar together on medium-high speed until pale and fluffy, about 3 minutes.
+Add in the egg and vanilla extract and mix until combined, scraping down the sides of the bowl to ensure even mixing.

-- With the mixer on low, gradually add the dry ingredients into the wet.
-Mix until the dough just comes together.
+- Turn the mixer on low speed and gradually add in the dry ingredients. continue mixing until the dough just comes together.

-- Roll the dough into 30 (1 tablespoon) balls then roll in sugar.
-Chill the rolled cookies for a minimum of 30 minutes.
-You could also freeze the dough at this stage.
+- Scoop the dough into 30 (1 tablespoon-sized) balls then roll in the remaining ¼ cup (2 oz/57 g) sugar.
+Transfer to a plate and chill the rolled cookies for a minimum of 30 minutes.

-- Bake the cookies 2 inches apart for 14-16 minutes.
+- Arrange the cookies 2 inches (5 cm) apart on the prepared sheets and bake for 14-16 minutes, until puffed and lightly golden.
 Be sure not to over-bake to keep them soft.

-- Remove from the oven and cool slightly before transferring to a wire rack.
+- Remove from the oven and cool slightly on the baking sheets before transferring to a wire rack to cool completely.

-- Once cooled cover and store the cookies in an airtight container for 3-4 days.
+- Once cooled, store the cookies in an airtight container at room temperature for 3-4 days.

 I really want to bake these cookies but unfortunately, I don’t have all purpose flour I have self – raising.
 Is there a way I cook bake these cookies or any sugar cookies without all purpose?
 Thanks